dmage1/ocp/src/main/resources/README.txt

 Java supports Multi-threaded processing.
 Distributed Computing is supported by Java.
 Memory management is handled by the Java environment and not the developer.

+7.

+Primitive values cannot be set to null.